nsaikiran/impression/_drafts/For-the-glory-of-gaints.md

 author: "Sai Kiran"
 ---

+**If I have seen further it is by standing on the shoulders of Giants.**

 I should have wrote this few years ago, when I was studying my graduation.
 Because it was then I did all this.